emricht32/articles/Concurrency+SwiftUI_3.md

-# SwiftUI and the Concurrency framework

-Welcome to this three-part tutorial series on using the Concurrency framework with SwiftUI.
-In this series, we'll explore the basics of concurrency in Swift and how we can use it with SwiftUI to build high-performance apps.

-Concurrency is a crucial aspect of modern app development, as it enables us to run multiple tasks simultaneously and efficiently utilize available system resources.
-The Concurrency framework in Swift provides a set of powerful tools that allow us to manage the complexities of concurrent programming.

-In the first part of this tutorial series, we'll start by introducing the basics of concurrency and explore how to use the URLSession API to make network requests.
-We'll also learn about the different types of queues and how they are used to manage the execution of tasks.

-In the second part, we'll dive deeper into how concurrency can be used in SwiftUI to build responsive and performant user interfaces.
-We'll learn how to use async/await and Swift's new concurrency features to perform long-running tasks in the background and update the UI on the main thread.

-Finally, in the third part, we'll explore a real-world example that showcases the power of concurrency and SwiftUI in action.
-We'll build a simple app that retrieves data from an API and displays it in a list, all while leveraging the concurrency framework to provide a smooth and responsive user experience.

-Whether you're new to concurrency or an experienced developer looking to learn more about how it can be used with SwiftUI, this tutorial series has something for you.
-So, let's get started and learn how to build powerful and responsive apps with Swift and the Concurrency framework!

 ## Part 1: Introduction to Concurrency and Networking with URLSession

 In this part, we will cover the basics of Concurrency and how to use URLSession to perform network requests in a SwiftUI app.
 We will start by discussing what Concurrency is, why it's important, and how it works.
 Then, we will move on to setting up a basic network request, handling responses and errors with Concurrency's async/await syntax, and working with data in SwiftUI views.